Brody-L/Critical-Vulns-Falpy/README.md

-# Critical-Vulns-Falconpy
+# GET-CRIT-VULN.py
-The main script CRIT-VULN.py will JSON fromat all the critical vulnerabilities and the effected products of each Asset ID for a list of Customer IDs
+The main script GET-CRIT-VULN.py will JSON fromat all the critical vulnerabilities and the effected products of each Asset ID for a list of Customer IDs

 ## Output Format:
 ```